brandonleehs/ParkSmart/README.md

 This website aims to improve the parking experience at HDB car parks in Singapore by allowing users to view real-time availability of parking lots and access detailed information about each car park, such as location, operating hours, gantry height, night parking options and payment types.

 This application has been deployed on Render.
 You may view it [here](https://parksmart-ta1r.onrender.com/).
+Note that due to the free payment plan, the server instance spins down with inactivity.
+Thus, some features such as logging in, signing up and viewing forum may be delayed.

 ## Technologies Used